BD-KD: Balancing the Divergences for Online Knowledge Distillation: Methodology

-Given the mentioned properties of forward and reverse KL and to ensure better alignment and higher fidelity between student and teacher softmax distributions, two major changes are made in the original KD loss: 1. instead using the conventional forward KL in the student's objective function, we use a balanced symmetrical KL divergence and 2. reverse KL divergence is added to the original student objective function (see Eq.\ref{eq:teacher_obj} and Eq.\ref{eq:student_obj}).
+Forward KL is known to exhibit \textit{mean-seeking} behavior \cite{minka2005divergence,murphy2012machine}.
+Looking at its expression, the quantity inside the log is high when $p^t(x)$ is high and $p^s(x)$ is low.
+To avoid this high value during the minimization process, the mass of $p^s$ should be spread out wherever $p^t(x)$ has some mass, which explains the mean-seeking property.
+Conversely, reverse KL is known to have a \textit{mode-seeking} property \cite{minka2005divergence,murphy2012machine}.
+To minimize this term, the mass of $p^s$ should cover the region where $p^t(x)$ is high making $p^s$ prioritize covering high modes of $p^t$ and ignoring other modes, which explains the mode-seeking property.
+We provide in the supplemental materials details and examples of understanding the effects of mean-seeking and mode-seeking with respect to the student's uncertainty.
+Given these properties of forward and reverse KL, and to ensure better alignment and higher fidelity between student and teacher softmax distributions, in our proposed method, two major changes are made in the original KD loss: (1) instead of using the conventional forward KL in the student's objective function, we use both forward and reverse KL, alongside with a sample-wise weighting mechanism that balances the uncertainty of the student model and (2) reverse KL divergence is used for the teacher's objective function (see Eq.\ref{eq:teacher_obj} and Eq.\ref{eq:student_obj}).
+The loss functions of the student and teacher for our approach are shown in Eq. \ref{eq:student_obj} and Eq. \ref{eq:teacher_obj}: